 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.

 However my favourite part of my stay here has been meeting all of Arturo’s family last night at his mom’s birthday party.
 Arturo’s parents rented four big, white picnic tables that we set up in the dining room for all the guests.
-There were caterers who cooked delicious Mexican food, bright pink and yellow and purple flowers everywhere and the loudest and funniest and most exciting people all running to hug me and and welcome me to their family.
+There were caterers who cooked delicious Mexican food, bright pink and yellow and purple flowers everywhere and the loudest and funniest people all running to hug me and and welcome me to their family.

 We all danced and sang and blew noise makers and waved pom poms around Chely (Arturo’s mom).
 Arturo’s uncles played the harp and guitar and sang traditional Mexican songs and everyone contributed some sort of art to the party.
 Most people sang and Arturo’s grandpa even dedicated a song to me which I loved.
 I made Chely a bracelet and some earrings and sang two songs even though I never sing in front of people but I think they went well.
 Any (Annie), one of Arturo’s cousins, is a professional dancer and she and her dance partner celebrated with traditional dances from different parts of Mexico.
 It was beautiful.
 Arturo and his sister, Karen, made a beautiful short film – Karen did the film and editing and Arturo wrote the music.